 Knowing when your coil needs a clean is relatively straightforward; the warning signs of a dirty coil are hard to miss.
 Although many vapers maintain a cleaning schedule that they stick to thoroughly, others simply wait for these issues to appear.

 If your vape suddenly develops a charred, bitter taste, this is a good indicator that the coil is clogged with residue.
-This taste comes from the residual E-liquid and other debris burning on the coil, spoiling the flavour of your liquid.
+This taste comes from the residual e-liquid and other debris burning on the coil, spoiling the flavour of your liquid.

 A sudden decrease in vapour production is a good indicator of something being wrong with the coil, whether a cleaning issue or something more serious.
-In this case residue will be clogging the coil up, limiting its contact with the E-liquid and preventing proper vaporisation.
+In this case residue will be clogging the coil up, limiting its contact with the e-liquid and preventing proper vaporisation.

 Now that you know what to be looking out for, let’s go over how to actually clean a vape coil.
 The steps to conventionally cleaning a coil are fairly straightforward and low-cost.

 Firstly, remove the coil and clean the inside of the chamber.
 Some retailers will sell vape cleaner specifically for this, but frankly rubbing alcohol on a cotton bud works just fine.

 Place the coil in a small tub of rubbing alcohol and leave it to soak for a few hours.
 Although coils differ in design and material none should be damaged by this soak, even if you leave it overnight.

 Once it’s soaked for at least an hour remove the coil and leave it on a towel to dry.
 A hairdryer or cotton swab can help to speed up this process, but simply waiting for it to dry out is the best way to be certain.

 This helps to keep the tank in a generally good condition and is a key part in basic vape maintenance.
 Use a cotton swab soaked in rubbing alcohol to remove any residue or stains from the inside of the tank.

 Once both the coil and tank are completely dry, reinstall them both back onto your mod.
 If you’ve followed the steps correctly you’ll be able to start vaping straight away.

 Any vape fanatic will have their own particular routine worked out, but here are some of the other cleaning methods seen across the community.

 A far more effective means of cleaning a coil, ultrasonic cleaners use extremely high frequency vibrations to shift debris and gunk more thoroughly than soaking and rubbing ever could.

 Similar to soaking it in rubbing alcohol, soaking your coil in vinegar is an equally effective, somewhat cheaper way of cleaning your vape.

-Baking Soda: Baking soda has a particular place in the heart of clean-freaks the world over, touted as a godsend for its ability to remove even the toughest of stains.
-It’s been known to take a tank stained from the darkest E-liquids to a virtually brand-new state.
+Baking soda has a particular place in the heart of clean-freaks the world over, touted as a godsend for its ability to remove even the toughest of stains.
+It’s been known to take a tank stained from the darkest e-liquids to a virtually brand-new state.